-- Determine the circumstances under which a company is prohibited from making a distribution except out of profits available for the purpose.^{11b} - Require auditors expressly to report non-compliance, such as the requirements relating to the maintenance of adequate accounting records^{11c} or the disclosure of particulars of directors' remuneration in a company's financial statements.^{11d}
+- Determine the circumstances under which a company is prohibited from making a distribution except out of profits available for the purpose.^{11a} - Require auditors expressly to report non-compliance, such as the requirements relating to the maintenance of adequate accounting records^{11b} or the disclosure of particulars of directors' remuneration in a company's financial statements.^{11c}

 Some provisions in those laws and regulations may be directly relevant to specific assertions in the financial statements (e.g., the completeness of income tax provisions), while others may be directly relevant to the financial statements as a whole (e.g., the required statements constituting a complete set of financial statements).
-The aim of the requirement in paragraph 14 is for the auditor to obtain sufficient appropriate audit evidence regarding the determination of amounts and disclosures in the financial statements in compliance with the relevant provisions of those laws and regulations.
+The aim of the requirement in paragraph 14 is for the auditor to obtain sufficient appropriate audit evidence regarding the determination of amounts and disclosures in the financial statements.

 Non-compliance with other provisions of such laws and regulations and other laws and regulations may result in fines, litigation or other consequences for the entity, the costs of which may need to be provided for in the financial statements, but are not considered to have a direct effect on the financial statements as described in paragraph 6(a).
+However, where the auditor identifies or suspects non-compliance with laws and regulations, the auditor takes into account potential fines, litigation or other consequences for the entity when evaluating the possible effect on the financial statements in accordance with paragraph 19(b).

 A12-1.
 In the UK, the auditor's responsibility to express an opinion on an entity's financial statements does not extend to determining whether the entity has complied in every respect with applicable tax legislation.
-The auditor needs to obtain sufficient appropriate evidence to give reasonable assurance that the amounts included in the
+The auditor needs to obtain sufficient appropriate evidence to give reasonable assurance that the amounts included in the financial statements in respect of taxation are not materially misstated.
+This will usually include making appropriate enquiries of those advising the entity on taxation matters (whether within the firm or elsewhere).
+If the auditor becomes aware that the entity has failed to comply with the requirements of tax legislation, the auditor considers whether to report the matter to an appropriate authority outside the entity.